-(3) J.P.
-Morgan Securities LLC, which we refer to as JPMS, will receive compensation of \$16.70 per \$1,000 principal amount note, which reflects the projected profits that our affiliates expect to realize for assuming the risks inherent in hedging our obligations under the notes.
-For additional related information, please see "Supplemental Plan of Distribution" in this amended and restated pricing supplement.
+(2) J.P.
+Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., will receive a commission of \$74.20 per \$1,000 principal amount note and will use a portion of that commission to allow selling concessions to other affiliated or unaffiliated dealers of \$42.06 per \$1,000 principal amount note.
+This commission includes the projected profits that our affiliates expect to realize for assuming risks inherent in hedging our obligations under the notes.
+See "Plan of Distribution (Conflicts of Interest)" beginning on page PS-76 of the accompanying product supplement no. 6-I.